Bleeding Gums Treatment Plantation, FL

 How long does it take gum disease to get worse?

 Within five days of the first signs of gingivitis, your gums may become inflamed.
-The symptoms of generalized gingivitis begin to emerge within two to three weeks.
+The symptoms of generalized gingivitis begin to emerge within two to three weeks after the infection begins.
 If you don’t take care of this early, it may turn into mild periodontal disease within a month or two.
+Once the disease reaches the second and third stages it is much harder to treat and prior damage becomes irreversible.

 When does gum disease become irreversible?

 The second and third stages of gum disease are irreversible, so it’s important to take preventative measures before the disease develops.
+Once patients reach these stages previous damage cannot be removed.
+Treatment is still extremely important as it manages the disease from progressing and causing further damage.
 Call our office today to schedule an evaluation or consultation!

 Can gum disease spread?